 Feeling part of a team relieves anxiety and acts as a pressure valve when expectations begin to build and they don’t feel they can cope.
 When they experience teamwork they are more able to promote it in their roles as leaders.

-So, when planning your Induction Program makes sure you include team-building activities and games to help students forge strong bonds with fellow leaders.
+So, when planning your Induction Program, include team-building activities and games to help students forge strong bonds with fellow leaders.

-Your leadership team will be made up of many personalities.
-You’ll have quiet kids, calm kids, extroverted kids, and sporty kids.
+Your leadership team will consist of many personalities.
+You’ll have quiet, calm, extroverted, and sporty kids.

 So, one leadership size doesn’t fit all.

-It helps if students have a good understanding of their strengths and values so they can bring these to the fore in their roles.
+It helps if students understand their strengths and values well so they can bring these to the fore in their roles.

-When planning your Induction Program include a self-knowledge activity to help students understand their strengths.
-The Young Leaders Program uses a Role Modelling exercise to build student self-awareness.
+When planning your Induction Program, I recommend including a self-knowledge activity to help students understand their strengths.
+The Young Leaders Program uses Role-Modeling exercises to build student self-awareness.

 Leaders leave a legacy for others to follow.

-This is a concept that kids grasp, but many adult leaders forget.
+This is a concept that kids can easily grasp, but many adult leaders forget to add to their Induction Programs.

-Introduce the idea of leaving a legacy during the student leadership Induction Program as a reference point that you and they can refer to throughout the year.
+Introduce the idea of leaving a legacy during the student leadership Induction Program as a point of reference that you and they can refer to throughout the year.

 Mentoring accelerates leadership learning.
-It’s such a powerful way of developing the skills and capabilities that kids need to lead.
-It’s also a great way to provide students with support over their leadership journey.
+It’s a powerful way of developing the skills and capabilities that kids need to lead and a great way to provide students with support throughout their leadership journey.

 Start the process by asking students to find a mentor either within or outside school.
 Consider what a good mentor looks and sounds like and how students should feel when they are with their mentor.

-At the conclusion of an Induction Program students should have identified their mentor and know how to approach them.
+After an Induction Program, students should identify their mentors and know how to approach them.
 Better still, they will have their mentor in place.

-The Young Leaders Program’s innovative 4 part mentoring framework is a proven methodology that enhances leadership development and the wellbeing of students.
+NOTE: The Young Leaders Program’s innovative four-part mentoring framework is a proven methodology that enhances leadership development and student well-being.

 A final word…or two

-Make sure you devote at least 5 hours at a minimum over at least two sessions to your Induction Program.
-Devote more time and sessions if you are able.
+Dedicate at least 5 hours over at least two sessions to your Induction Program.
+If you are able, devote more time and sessions.

-The energy and effort you devote to your Induction Program will pay handsome dividends in terms of the leadership output, agency, and culture established over the course of the school year.
+The energy and effort you devote to your Induction Program will pay handsome dividends regarding the leadership output, agency, and culture established over the school year.

 Want a ready-made Induction and Mentoring Program you can use immediately?

-The Young Leaders Induction and Mentoring Program is designed for Australian students, by Australian teachers and is used by schools in every Australian state.
+The Young Leaders Induction and Mentoring Program (Part 3 of our program) is designed for Australian students by Australian teachers and is used by schools in every Australian state.
 Want it?
 It’s ready for you now.

 Want more great leadership ideas?
-Subscribe to TOOLBOX TUESDAY.
+Subscribe to our regular newsletter.